z-x-yang/AOT/README.md

 # AOT: Associating Objects with Transformers for Video Object Segmentation
+The [paper](https://arxiv.org/abs/2106.02638) has been accepted by NeuralIPS 2021.
 We ranked 1st in the Track 1 (Video Object Segmentation) of the 3rd Large-scale Video Object Segmentation Challenge.
-The code will be available after the [paper](https://arxiv.org/abs/2106.02638) is published.
+The code is coming soon.